-This report is filed as required by the federal "Crime Awareness and Campus Security Act," (hereafter referred to as the Campus Safety Act) which was last amended in 1998, at which time it was re-named the "Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act".
+This report is filed as required by the federal "Crime Awareness and Campus Security Act," (hereafter referred to as the Campus Safety Act) which w last amended in 1998, at which time it was re-named the "Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act".
 The purpose of this report is to provide our faculty, staff and students with campus safety information including crime statistics and procedures to follow to report a crime.
 The report is prepared by the Chief of the University Police Department (518) 255-5317 and Assistant Vice President for Student Development (518) 255-5215.
 Any questions regarding this report should be directed to either person.
-This report contains statistics for the 2019 calendar year.
+This report contains statistics for the 2021 calendar year.

-General Security Information
+General Information

-In 2019, 2208 students were enrolled at SUNY Cobleskill.
-An average of 1,300 students reside in our 10 residence halls on campus.
+In 2023, 1,767 total students were enrolled at SUNY Cobleskill.
+1,132 students resided in 10 residence halls on campus.